SelfExplainML/PiML-Toolbox/README.md

 :loudspeaker: **May 4, 2022:**  V0.1.0 is launched with low-code UI/UX.
 </div>

 PiML (or π-ML, /ˈpaɪ·ˈem·ˈel/) is a new Python toolbox for interpretable machine learning model development and validation.
-Through low-code interface and high-code APIs, PiML supports various machine learning models including
+Through low-code interface and high-code APIs, PiML supports a growing list of inherently interpretable ML models:

-- **Inherently interpretable models**:
 1. GLM: Linear/Logistic Regression with L1 ∨ L2 Regularization
 1. GAM: Generalized Additive Models using B-splines
 1. Tree: Decision Tree for Classification and Regression